duronto23/AppointmentBooking/README.md

 # Appointment Booking System

+---
 ### Description

----
 This project is for the backend of an appointment booking system that allows customers to schedule appointments with sales managers to discuss one or more products.
 Target of this MVP is to have a website that displays available appointment slots that a customer can choose from.
-Here in this project, the main focus is to implement the backend for the system with an endpoint that returns the available appointment slots for a customer.
+Here in this project, the focus is to implement the backend for the system with an endpoint that returns the available appointment slots for a customer.

 **Followings are rules that need to be considered when checking for available appointment slots for a customer:**<br/>